Trump-backed Cox wins Md. governor primary over Hogan's pick

 Cameron Martin, 22, said Trump's endorsement was the “main reason” he voted for Cox, but added that he feels like Cox shares his Republican values and that "he will best represent me.”

-Maryland's only open congressional seat is in the 4th Congressional District, a heavily Democratic Black-majority district.
-Former Rep. Donna Edwards, who previously held the seat, trailed former county prosecutor Glenn Ivey in early results in Tuesday's Democratic primary.
+Maryland's only open congressional seat was in the 4th Congressional District, a heavily Democratic Black-majority district.
+Former county prosecutor Glenn Ivey won the Democratic primary, defeating former Rep. Donna Edwards, who previously held the seat.

 The incumbent in the 4th District, Rep. Anthony Brown, left his seat to run for attorney general.
 He won the Democratic primary on Tuesday night, defeating Katie Curran O'Malley, the former first lady, a former Baltimore judge and the daughter of former Attorney General J. Joseph Curran Jr. Brown was Gov. Martin O'Malley's lieutenant governor.